 The Devastation of Drugs in Athletics

 One player in particular has amazing talent and could easily extend her sports career to a collegiate level.
 But I’m afraid that she is throwing away her talents by using drugs.
 Her grades have fallen due to a lack of effort in the classroom, making her less desirable to colleges.
-It is devastating for me to see a fellow teammate with so much potential have opportunity slip through her fingers.
+It is devastating for me to see a fellow teammate with so much potential let that opportunity slip through her fingers.
 The worst part is, she doesn’t even seem to realize the potential outcomes of her actions.

 Increased awareness can only mean increased prevention.
 Join us in the fight against teen cough medicine abuse by exploring and sharing our free resources.